Understanding Your E-Commerce Cash Flow Statement

 Note that cash does not include only cash in the form of physical banknotes and coins.
-It also includes everything that can be expressed in form of cash, such as sales, bank loans, overheads, tax, insurance, etc.
+It also includes everything expressed in cash, such as sales, bank loans, overheads, tax, insurance, etc.

 Thus, Cash flow represents all the cash going in and out of the business.
 But it is different from profit.
 Profit is the positive difference between a firm’s total sales revenue and its total costs of production.
 It does not represent the net cash that a business has.

-In this article, we are going to discuss what is a cash flow statement and how to analyze a cash flow statement for an e-commerce business.
+In this article, we will discuss a cash flow statement and how to analyze a cash flow statement for an e-commerce business.

 Cash Flow Statement Definition

-A Cash Flow Statement is a financial statement that presents the cash inflows and outflows of a business for a specified period.
-Such a statement also showcases the non-cash investing and financing activities of a business for the same period.
+A Cash Flow Statement is a financial statement that presents a business’s cash inflows and outflows for a specified period.
+Such a statement also showcases a business’s noncash investing and financing activities for the same period.

-Both cash and non-cash information are important for different stakeholders of a business including lenders and suppliers.
-That’s because using such information, they evaluate a business’s ability to generate cash and utilize the cash to meet its obligations.
+Cash and noncash information are important for business stakeholders, including lenders and suppliers.
+That’s because, using such information, they evaluate a business’s ability to generate and utilize the cash to meet its obligations.

-Note that the judgments and estimates that financial managers make in determining revenues, expenses, and other accruals do not have an impact on the cash flows of a business.
-That’s because the cash flow numbers are objective and not subjective like those represented in the balance sheet and income statement.
+Note that the judgments and estimates that financial managers make in determining revenues, expenses, and other accruals do not impact a business’s cash flows.
+That’s because the cash flow numbers are objective, not subjective, like those in the balance sheet and income statement.

-Remember, financial managers of a business use cash flow statements along with the other financial statements.
-It’s because such an analysis provides them with information that helps them in evaluating the changes in the net assets of a business.
+Remember, financial managers of a business use cash flow statements along with other financial statements.
+It’s because such an analysis provides them with information that helps them evaluate the changes in a business’s net assets.

-Besides this, it also helps the users of such information to determine the financial structure of a business including its liquidity and solvency.
+Besides this, it also helps the users of such information to determine a business’s financial structure, including its liquidity and solvency.